het-tale/Philosophers/README.md

 - **usec** : number of microseconds.A calling thread should sleep *at least* usec time, this mean that it can sleep more depends on the system.

-This function returns 0 on success or -1 in failure
+This function returns 0 on success or -1 in failure.

+## The Bonus Part : *Philosophers with processes and semaphores*